 A: Yes, trams are fully handicapped accessible.
 The front unit or car is specially designed to accommodate wheelchairs.
-If ramp is needed, please see a safety officer or tram driver.
+If a ramp is needed, please see a Visitor Services Attendant or the tram driver.

 Q: Where can I picnic?

-A: Picnics are only permitted in the designated areas located adjacent to the North and South parking areas.
-Tables, trash and recycling cans are located in both the North and South picnic areas.
-The Storm King Café is located in the North picnic area.
+A: Picnics are permitted only in the designated areas located adjacent to the North and South parking areas.
+Tables, trash, and recycling bins, are located in both the North and South picnic areas.
 Blankets may be spread on the lawn in both picnic areas as long as they are set up away from the sculptures.
-The picnic areas are a leisurely 10-15 minute walk from the Visitor Center or East parking with much to see and enjoy along the way.
+The picnic areas are a leisurely 10–15 minute walk from the Visitor Center or East parking, with much to see and enjoy along the way.

 Q: Where can I get water?

-A: Water fountains are located at the south entrance to the Visitor Center and on patio behind the museum building, and in the North parking area.
-Boxed water is available in the Visitor Center and at Storm King Cafe located in the pavilion.
+A: Water fountains are located on the patio behind the Museum Building, and in the North parking area.
+Boxed Water is available in the Visitor Center and at all food service locations.

 Q: Where can I purchase food?